JackStouffer/jacks_standard_library/README.md

 This library uses assertions for things like Automatic Bounds Checking (ABC).
 These checks prevent your program from entering an invalid state which may corrupt user data, leak memory, or allow buffer overflow attacks.

+It is far, far better to crash the program rather than allow these things to happen.
+Obviously in a perfect world programmers would never allow a bug which could lead to a ABC assertion.
+But we cannot rely on perfection.

 The main purported reason for turning off assertions or ABC is performance.
 This is "fake optimization" most of the time, i.e. following a dogma rather than using a profiler to see if an assertion is a noticeable cost in a critical path.
+Even if an assertion is dropping speed in a hot path, think long and hard about how bad a 20% performance loss is vs the possibility of leaking user data.

 ### Unicode